 27.5- you are probably 4-2 and did a good job.

 27- you are probably 4-2 or 3-3 and just need to work on analysis, cx or other in round skills.

 26- I am glad that you are at the tournament- keep working, go to camp and stay in this event because it is the best!

 Head coach at Unionville High School.
 I mostly judge policy but spend a significant amount of time in PF and some in LD.

-1. Framework/Narrative: If you want the ballot, make clear, compelling and warranted arguments for why you should win.
-If you don’t provide any framework, I will assume a cost/benefit analysis.
-If there is an alternate framework I should be using, warrant it (with cards).
-I appreciate debaters who are able to make clear strategic choices in the second half of the round.
-You’d do better to use the back half of the round to present a cohesive story with a few key answers on your opponents’ case rather than to fly through a blippy line by line.
+If you want the ballot, make clear, compelling and warranted arguments for why you should win.
+If you don’t provide any framework, I will assume util = trutil.
+If there is an alternate framework I should be using, explain it, warrant it, contextualize it, extend it.

 For PF: I don't require 1st summary to extend defense, but link/impact extensions should be in summary for me to evaluate them in final focus.

 Having evidence ethics is a thing.
 As a general rule, I prefer that your cards have both authors and dates.
 Paraphrasing makes me sad.
 Rounds where you need to spend more than 30 seconds pulling up a card make me more sad.
 I think that judges calling for cards at the end of the round leads to judge intervention.
 This is a test of your rhetoric skills, not my reading ability.
 However, if there is a piece of evidence that is being contested that you want me to read and you ask me to in a speech, I will.
 Just be sure to contextualize what that piece of evidence means to the round.

 Why yes, I would like to be added to the email chain: